JDGresse/my_dev_journey/README.md

 ## Contact

-If you have any questions or need assistance, please feel free to contact me at [your email address] or [your phone number].
+If you have any questions or need assistance, please feel free to contact me at jd@jdgresse.com.